-One of the biggest areas of confusion within CCTV surrounds the decision on whether to fit an IP or an Analog based CCTV System.
+One of the biggest areas of confusion within CCTV surrounds the decision of whether to fit an IP or an Analog based CCTV System.
 What are they and how do they differ?

 IP CCTV uses your network which in a home or small business will be based around your internet router to constantly stream images from the cameras to an NVR or network video recorder.
-Each individual camera is assigned an internal IP address on the network as is the NVR.
-Power for the cameras is fed into the network by a power injector, this is known as power over ethernet or PoE.
-There may be a number of network connectors or switches and possibly a separate network storage device that holds all the footage.
+Each individual camera is assigned an internal IP address and the NVR looks for the cameras on the network.

 Because cameras wire directly into the DVR no strain is placed on your network regardless of resolution.
 The only time you use the network is if you want to remote access the system and it will keep recording even if the network fails or phone lines are cut.
 Fault diagnosis is much easier as there are fewer components talking to each other.